When AGI Arrives

 These are some questions I’m still trying to find answers to.

-Anyway, back to the original question: What happens when AGI arrives?
+So, What happens when AGI arrives?